 A Parkinson’s disease diagnosis impacts family members in addition to the person diagnosed.
 Understanding what to expect as the disease progresses is vital to being prepared for the changes ahead and to make life the best it can be every day.

 During the next few months, we will be sharing what to anticipate in each stage of Parkinson’s disease, including what those caring for seniors with Parkinson’s may do to best offer support, and how At-Home Care Company, a top home care provider, can help.
+Read part two and part three of our series.

 Early Stage Parkinson’s